Ground Water Management Plan Reports Launched - UrduPoint

 'Ground Water Management Plan' Reports Launched

-United Nations Educational, Scientific and Cultural Organization (UNESCO) in partnership with Pakistan Council of Research in Water Resources (PCRWR), and in collaboration with The Asia Foundation, United States Agency for International Development and the International Water Management Institute (IWMI) launched two reports here on Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Sep, 2020 ) :United Nations Educational, Scientific and Cultural Organization (UNESCO) in partnership with Pakistan Council of Research in Water Resources (PCRWR), and in collaboration with The Asia Foundation, United States Agency for International Development and the International Water Management Institute (IWMI) launched two reports here on Wednesday.
+ISLAMABAD, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :United Nations Educational, Scientific and Cultural Organization (UNESCO) in partnership with Pakistan Council of Research in Water Resources (PCRWR), and in collaboration with The Asia Foundation, United States Agency for International Development and the International Water Management Institute (IWMI) launched two reports.

 The reports aimed for the development of the "Groundwater Management Plan" for Pakistan.
 The consultation aims to help the government of Pakistan with the long-term management of groundwater resources.